-The OCCI Core Model can be extended using two different methods, sub-typing and mix-in.
-Custom sub-typing require provider-specific Kind instances and custom mix-ins require provider-specific Mixin instances.
+393 The OCCI Core Model can be extended using three different methods: provider-specific category instances,

+394 sub-typing and mix-ins.
+Custom sub-typing requires provider-specific Kind instances and custom mix-ins require

+395 provider-specific Mixin instances.
 Both methods MAY involve the use of provider-specific Action instances.

-The following sections define the rules for extending the OCCI Core Model.
+396 The following sections define the rules for extending the OCCI Core Model.

-The rules defined in section 5.3 and 5.4 are REQUIRED for all extensions of the OCCI Core Model.
+397 The rules defined in section 5.3 and 5.4 are REQUIRED for all extensions of the OCCI Core Model.

-5.5.1 Category instances
+398 5.5.1 Category instances

-- 425 Provider-specific instances of Category, Kind and Mixin MAY be introduced by an OCCI implementation. - Since Kind and Mixin both inherit Category the extension rules for Category, defined below, applies to them - 427 as well. - A Category instance defined outside of the OCCI specification MUST use a Category scheme unique to the provider, e.g. http://example.com/occi#.
-The term of a provider-specific Category instance can be any string corresponding to a "token" as defined by the OCCI Rendering documents. - An OCCI Attribute introduced by a provider-specific Category MUST use an attribute name prefix.
-This prefix MUST NOT be the "occi." prefix which is reserved for the OCCI specification.
-Domain-specific OCCI Attribute names SHOULD use a prefix consisting of the provider's reverse domain name, e.g. "com.example.".
+Provider-specific instances of Category, Kind and Mixin MAY be introduced by an OCCI implementation.
+Since Kind and Mixin both inherit Category the extension rules for Category, defined below, apply to them as well.

+A Category instance defined outside of the OCCI specification MUST use a Category scheme unique to the provider, e.g., http://example.com/occi#.
+The term of a provider-specific Category instance can be any string corresponding to a "token" as defined by the OCCI Rendering documents.

+An Attribute introduced by a provider-specific Category MUST use an attribute name prefix.
+This prefix MUST NOT be the "occi." prefix, which is reserved for the OCCI specification.
+Domain-specific Attribute names

+406 SHOULD use a prefix consisting of the provider's reverse domain name, e.g., "com.example.".

-434 5.5.2 Sub-typing
+407 5.5.2 Sub-typing

-- The OCCI Core Model MAY be extended through sub-typing.
-Two OCCI Core Model types MAY be sub-typed, those are Resource and Link. - In order to define a new sub-type of Resource or Link, a provider-specific Kind instance MUST be defined and assigned to the new sub-type.
+The OCCI Core Model MAY be extended through sub-typing.
+Two OCCI Core Model types MAY be sub-typed; those are Resource and Link.

+In order to define a new sub-type of Resource or Link, a provider-specific Kind instance MUST be defined and assigned to the new sub-type.
 This provider-specific Kind instance MUST have its Kind.parent model attribute equal to the Kind instance of the type extended.
 See figure 3 for an example of Kind relationships.

-440 5.5.3 Mix-ins
+413 5.5.3 Mix-ins

-- The OCCI Core Model MAY be extended using a "mix-in" like concept by defining provider-specific Mixin instances.
-A Mixin instance can be associated with any entity instance although a provider MAY apply restrictions. - In order to support user-defined tags an OCCI implementation must allow custom Mixin instances to be created and destroyed by request of a client.
-There is no limitation in the OCCI Core Model from doing so but it is RECOMMENDED to assign a separate Category scheme for each user's Mixin instances (e.g. per-user schemes).
+The OCCI Core Model MAY be extended using a mix-in like concept by defining provider-specific Mixin instances.
+A Mixin instance can be associated with any entity instance although a provider MAY apply restrictions.

+416 In order to support user-defined tags9 an OCCI implementation must allow custom Mixin instances to be it is RECOMMENDED to assign a separate Category scheme for each user's Mixin instances (e.g., per-user schemes).